rurumimic/rust/src/learn/concurrency/README.md

 ### ownership

 1. `send`: take ownership of its paramter
-1. receiver tkae ownership of it
+1. receiver take ownership of it

 ```rs
 let tx1 = tx.clone();